Data privacy safety tips for travelers: what to know before you go

 Have you seen your device suggest a “strong password” while setting up login information on a website?
 Strong passwords are more complex and, therefore, harder for hackers to obtain.
 To make a password that is more likely to be resilient to data privacy breaches, include a variety of letters, numbers, and symbols in a random sequence.

 Want to make it harder for hackers to gain access to your accounts?
-With Two-Factor Authentication, the “additional layer of security makes it significantly harder for cybercriminals to breach your accounts, even if they manage to crack your password,” shared Harrison.
+With two-factor authentication, the “additional layer of security makes it significantly harder for cybercriminals to breach your accounts, even if they manage to crack your password,” shared Harrison.

-With Two-Factor Authentication in place, even if a cybercriminal steals your password, they will not be able to access the account and all the personal information that it holds.
+With two-factor authentication in place, even if a cybercriminal steals your password, they will not be able to access the account and all the personal information that it holds.
 Without the additional form of identification, your data protection may be at risk, and hackers may even be able to lock you out of your own accounts.

 Don’t use public Wi-Fi networks